Skip to content

 • How will my other pets react to the death?

-Like people, animals may grieve, and like people, each individual may have their own unique way of expressing grief.
+Like people, animals may grieve and each individual may have their own unique way of expressing grief.
 In our experience, the family pets are less upset during a euthanasia than the human family members, but they do seem to understand what is happening.
 Some animals may appear to be indifferent or not want to be near the dying pet.
 We recommend respecting your pets’ wishes in this regard and not force them to interact if they don’t want to.

 The most common behavior change after the death of a sibling pet is a decrease in appetite for a few days.
 Some animals will “search” for their companion, although it is thought this behavior is less common if they are present or nearby for the death.
 They may seek reassurance or affection from human caregivers during the grieving period.